 The lab sections and lab assignments are exclusively aimed at helping you complete your research paper.
 You cannot make-up missed labs for credit for any reason, and you must attend the lab session you are registered for each week.
 The lab assignments and lab schedule will be passed out during your first lab section.
-Late lab assignments will be penalized at Kimberly's discretion.
-Be sure to bring your textbook, paper, writing utensils, and a disk to each lab as you will often need these to complete the activities and/or save your work.
+Late lab assignments will be penalized 10% for every 24 hour past the deadline.
+Be sure to bring your textbook, paper, writing utensils, and a flashdrive to each lab as you will often need these to complete the activities and/or save your work.